Licensing and Host ID's

 To obtain an Academic License

-- The Hostname & Host ID of the computer that will be used
+- The Hostname & Host ID (physical MAC address) of the computer that will be used as the license server, along with the maximum number of simultaneous users

 An Academic license can be used for academic purposes but not for commercial exploitation.
 In return dGB and the software should be acknowledged where appropriate and relevant research results should be shared when possible.